 Data Sources: ATCO gas, ATCOGas NEOC, ATCO Pipelines, EPCOR, EPCOR Water Services, Alberta Transportation, Alberta Environment and Parks, the National Inventory Report, Alberta Treasury, the City of Edmonton Waste Management Centre, the National Pollutant Release Inventory, Statistics Canada, and third party waste management companies.

 Explanation of Performance

-Several programs outlined in the CETs are launching or expanding in 2018 including the Corporate Leaders Program, the EnerGuide Residential Energy Labeling Program, the Large Building Energy Reporting and Disclosure program, and the development of a comprehensive electric vehicle strategy.
-These new programs combined with a renewed effort to promote and expand existing programs such as the Green Home/Sustainable Living outreach program are expected to assist in reducing emissions in the community over time.
+A number of programs outlined in the CETs continued to grow in 2018 including the Corporate Climate Leaders Program, the EnerGuide Residential Energy Labeling Program, the Large Building Energy Reporting and Disclosure program, and the development of a comprehensive electric vehicle strategy.
+These programs combined with a renewed effort to promote and expand existing programs such as the changeforclimate.ca outreach program are expected to assist in reducing emissions in the community over time.
 Major projects such as Blatchford and the expansion of the LRT system will further reduce community GHG emissions.

 Did you know?

 Edmonton has an Energy Transition Strategy that will transform it into a city fueled by sustainable energy.
 The purpose of this Strategy is to identify the actions that must be taken in order to:

 For information about Edmonton’s Energy Transition Strategy: http://www.edmonton.ca/city_government/environmental_stewardship/energy-transition.aspx